sandialabs/helpr/README.md

 ## Documentation
 Documentation of the technical approach underlying HELPR as well as a user guide for the GUI are under development.
-Sphinx documentation of the Python backend module is available ...
+Sphinx documentation of the Python backend module is available at <https://sandialabs.github.io/helpr/>.

 &nbsp;
 ## Repository Layout